Book crossing numbers of the complete graph and small local convex crossing numbers: Proof of remaining cases for and in Theorem

 \paragraph{Edge-classification} We classify the edges of $ E $ according to how they are crossed by the edges of $ D $.
-Let $ e_i\in E $.
+Let $ a_i\in E $.

-\begin{itemize} \item We say that $ e_i $ is of Type O if it does not cross edges in $ D $.
+\begin{itemize} \item We say that $ a_i $ is of Type O if it does not cross edges in $ D $.

-\item Figure \ref{fig:Casej4_types1} shows the possible types of $ e_i $ if it is crossed by exactly one edge $ b_i\in D $. $ e_i $ is of type B, L, R, or N according to whether $ b_i $ is incident on \emph{both} $ x $ and $ z $, only $ x $ (the vertex on its \emph{left}), only $ z $ (the vertex on its \emph{right}), or \emph{neither} $ x $ nor $ z $.
+\item Figure \ref{fig:Casej4_types1} shows the possible types of $ a_i $ if it is crossed by exactly one edge $ b_i\in D $.
+The edge $ a_i $ is of type B, L, R, or N according to whether $ b_i $ is incident to \emph{both} $ x $ and $ z $, only $ x $ (the vertex directly to the \emph{left} of $y$ in $p_2,q_1,p_3,q_2,p_4,q_3$), only $ z $ (the vertex to the \emph{right}), or \emph{neither} $ x $ nor $ z $.

-\item Figure \ref{fig:Casej4_types2} shows the possible types of $ e_i $ if it is crossed by two edges $ b_i $ and $ c_i $ in $ D $: Types $ LB$ (left-both), $RB$ (right-both), $LL$ (left-left), $RR$ (right-right), $BN$ (both-none), $LNr$ (left-none with $ b_i $ and $ c_i $ sharing a vertex, , which in this case is on their right), $LN$ (left-none with $ b_i $ and $ c_i $ not sharing vertices), $RNl$ (right-none with $ b_i $ and $ c_i $ sharing a vertex, which in this case is on their left), $RN$ (right-none with $ b_i $ and $ c_i $ not sharing a vertices), $NNl$ (none-none sharing the left vertex), $ NNr$ (none-none sharing the right vertex), $NN $ (none-none sharing no vertices).
-Note that type $ BB $ is not possible because we would have a double edge, and type $ LR $ is not posible because $ b_i,c_i, $ and $ e_i $ would form a triangle in $ G^{\otimes} $.
+\item Figure \ref{fig:Casej4_types2} shows the possible types of $ a_i $ if it is crossed by two edges $ b_i $ and $ c_i $ in $ D $: Types $LL$ (left-left), $LB$ (left-both), $LN$ (left-none), $RR$ (right-right), $RB$ (right-both), $RN$ (right-none), $BN$ (both-none), $NN$ (none-none).
+Note that type $ BB $ is not possible because we would have a double edge, and type $ LR $ is not possible because $ b_i,c_i, $ and $ a_i $ would form a triangle in $ G^{\otimes} $.
+The absence of triangles is $ G^{\otimes} $ also eliminates additional drawings of types LN, RN, BN, and NN.

-\item We group the types of edges into three big groups: B-, which includes any of the types B, LB, RB, and BN; R- including the types R, RB, RR, RN; L- including the types L, LB, LL, and LN; and N- including the types N, LN, RN, BN and NN. \end{itemize}
+\item We group the types of edges into four (non-disjoint) big groups: B-, which includes any of the types B, LB, RB, and BN; R- including the types R, RB, RR, RN; L- including the types L, LB, LL, and LN; and N- including the types N, LN, RN, BN and NN. \end{itemize}

 The following lemma identifies the incompatibility of certain types of edges.